AdityaSriram09/Auction-House/README.md

 	* All the features mentioned in : https://docs.google.com/document/d/1ZeF3OgB_SSQrFhCwBgDLO6c3-DJqsVADbQ3BXtUs79Y/edit
 	 have been implemented
+	* Receipt of the sold product can also be downloaded in pdf format.
 	* If a product is unsold,the seller still has got the option to either take it down or improve and extend it's deadline so that it get's automatically re-posted into the Auction market.

-* Planned Feature : generation of receipt.

 * Disadvantages/Bugs:
 	* Deadline has to be entered in UTC(+0:00).
 	* Once the deadline of a product is up, the owner can't see his product until the guy who bought it claims it.